Tomcat-Engineering/Tomcat-Engineering.github.io/101things.md

 title: 101 Things I Wish I'd Learnt at Engineering School
 ---

-Seventeen years ago I finished university and started working as an engineer.
+Twenty years ago I finished university and started working as an engineer.

 At that point I had a huge amount of theoretical knowledge and could confidently write you a mathematical model of anything in five minutes flat.
 I assumed that I had basically finished learning and was about to put all that hard-earned knowledge to work solving the world’s problems.